 Material Weldability Comparison

-Comprehensive guide to laser welding characteristics of common materials.
-Essential reference for material selection and parameter planning.
+Screening guide to laser welding characteristics of common materials.
+Use it to prepare material selection and parameter-planning questions before trials.

 Carbon Steel